To create a great city of communities, which cares about its people, its environment, and the opportunities to live, work and prosper.

 Apply to light up Bloedel Conservatory to recognize important events and cultural occasions.

-The Mentorship Program is a joint partnership with Immigrant Employment Council of BC and is designed to help new immigrants to Vancouver find work that is relevant to their education, skills, and experience.
+The Mentorship Program is designed to help new immigrants to Vancouver find work that is relevant to their education, skills, and experience.

 The Chinatown revitalization plan will bring residents together to help preserve the area's heritage, while bringing new life to the community.

 Council encourages religious groups to pass on their message on City streets, by providing them with a free permit.